WindJammer6/35.-Star-Wars-Reinforcement-Learning/README.md

 Put extra render of the seperatist and republic logo, maybe planet logo also in the simulation

-Tried to get RepublicShips visible to potentially encourage emergent behaviour (not reward-driven, since I dont reward the RL agent from being near a RepublicShip, I merely allowed it to 'see' them in its vision)... but not sure if it works (to encourage high level policies arising from emergent behaviour such as kiting, camping near RepublicShips so they will take agro from SeperatistShips to maximise its rewards if the RL agent 'sees' a RepublicShip).

 slow down the videos during demonstration, render the planets and ships with better UI and label the colouring what each of it mean

 make a video collage of all the environments in a row (all 5)

-say I tested these methods to get the best policy:
-- reward function tuning (adding new types of rewards, and adjusting their magnitude)
-- vectorising of RL Environment and normalising of rewards
-- rl algorithm hyperparaneter tuning

 should probably do reward cumulative graph as results... but I nvr focus on logging so I don't have... how I tell the algorithm is improving is solely by visually seeing the simulation (I know it's not the best way and seeing the reward convergence graph usually is the right way, but screw it, I'm just gonna stick to this cuz I no time study graphs and abit laze)